sumant-28/WelfareAnalysis/README.md

 * the accuracy of the income/price coefficients
 * the economic assumption that the coefficient on the cost variable is a good estimate of the marginal utility of income

+The estimated willingness to pay is defined using marginal effects in the scale the variable was recorded in.
+It is the coefficient on any variable in the utility specification divided by the coefficient on the price variable.
+It is equivalent to the change in consumer surplus from a one unit improvement in any variable that the representative consumer values positively in their utility function.

 ## Bibliography

 McFadden, D. 1974. *“Conditional Logit Analysis of Qualitative Choice Behaviour”*.
 Frontiers of Econometrics.